Graphic design interview tips

 - Don’t talk about holiday or money in a first interview.

 - Tell us you really want the job (believe it or not, hardly anyone does this).

 - Ask for our business card(s).

 - When you get back home, send an email thanking us for the interview.

 - Make sure your branding is consistent on your business card, CV and email signature.

 - One for luck: Remember, 80% of design students are crap.
 We see lots of CVs (95% of which are crap).
 If you can get into the top 20% you will get a job.

-Lee left a comment to expand upon his last tip.
-You can read it here.
+Lee left a comment to expand on his last tip.

 - 10 job interview tips from a CEO headhunter, on Fast Company